adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "What, then, do you suggest, **Mr. Over**1?" inquired Mr.

 Bunn.

 "I’ll let her eat my back fence.
 It’s made of waffles, and they’re very crisp and nice."

-"She may also eat my wheelbarrow," added a pleasant look- ing Muffin.
+"She may also eat my wheelbarrow," added a pleasant looking Muffin.
 "It’s made of nabiscos2."

 "Very good; very good," remarked Mr. Bunn.
 "That is certainly very kind of you.
 Go with Pop Over and **Mr. Muffin**3, little girl, and they will feed you."